nurme-ave/react-travel-journal/README.md

 ### Project Description

-This was a dynamic data-driven React solo project at the Scrimba's Frontend Development Bootcamp.
+This was a data-driven React solo project at the Scrimba's Frontend Development Bootcamp.
 Solo project means that you are only provided with a set of requirements you need to implement in the project.
 There is no hand-holding or a walk-through solution with the instructor and you're on your own.

 Features I added myself:
 - I set up the React development environment with Create React App (version 18.1.0) on my own computer.
 This was not actually a requirement as Scrimba has its own environment which is already set up but I've always preferred to use my own local setup to get more practice.